Specify Replicas Page (New Availability Group Wizard: Add Replica Wizard)

 All connections are allowed to secondary databases of this replica, but only for read access.
 The secondary database(s) are all available for read access.

 Click to add a secondary replica to the availability group.

 Add Azure Replica

-Click to create a Windows Azure virtual machine that is running a secondary replica in the availability group.
-This option is applicable only for an availability group in hybrid IT that contains on-premise replicas.
-For more information, see High Availability and Disaster Recovery for SQL Server in Windows Azure Virtual Machines.
+Click to create an Azure virtual machine that is running a secondary replica in the availability group.
+This option is applicable only for an availability group in hybrid IT that contains on-premises replicas.
+For more information, see High Availability and Disaster Recovery for SQL Server in Azure Virtual Machines.

 Click to remove the selected secondary replica from the availability group.

 For each server instance that will host an availability replica, the Endpoints tab displays actual values of the existing database mirroring endpoint, if any, or suggested values for a potential new endpoint that would use Windows Authentication.
 For both existing and potential endpoints, the Endpoint values grid displays the following information:

 Displays the name of a server instance that will host an availability replica.